ndegheselle/moderns-SPA-example/readme.md

 Make it easy for an external dev to add new plugin (set of routes/models for api and pages/api requests for front) :
 - Fastify : using patterns and regroup in folders (using `dirNameRoutePrefix`, `matchFilter`, ...)
-- SvelteKit : simply put everything int routes ?
+- SvelteKit : simply put everything in routes ?
 Or try to understand how embeded projects are made.
+    - Working but not fan : https://github.com/sveltejs/kit/issues/6031

 ## Reverse proxy

 Use nginx reverse proxy
+- Redirect API